 MF: Because I have managed to survive.
 And it means something to me to speak for those who didn’t make it.
-It is essential that I speak not only for the 6 million Jews, but for all those who were killed.
+It is essential that I speak not only for the 6 million Jews, but for all those who were murdered.
 I don’t tell young people about the concentration camp and what happened exactly, they know that.
 I tell them what it would mean for them to experience that.
 That it simply wasn’t human.
 They didn’t recognize people as people.
 I speak about it, because I absolutely cannot process it.
 It’s impossible for me to understand how people gave their hand to do that.
-To just kill not hundreds, not thousands, but millions of people.
+To just murder not hundreds, not thousands, but millions of people.

 How do you experience the young people you meet?

 I really have to say, I didn’t even realize how it was coming across.
 But I have received countless thank-you notes in which they tell me: We have heard you, it has touched and shaken us tremendously.
 We understand you, you can count on us.
 So many children then send me very wonderful letters of their gratitude and appreciation for what I do.
 That makes me realize I have achieved something, just by speaking about it.

 And how do you feel about telling this story over and over again?
 How difficult is that for you even today, or is it getting easier?